BestTimesToVisit.com Logo

 activity

-Stroll along the paved Riverside Walk, a gentle path that follows the Virgin River into the mouth of The Narrows.
-This is your chance to wade into the cool waters and experience the beginning of one of the world's most famous slot canyons.
-Renting neoprene socks and water shoes is highly recommended, especially in cooler months.
+Embark on the paved Riverside Walk, a gentle path that hugs the Virgin River and leads to the mouth of the legendary Narrows.
+Listen to the water's murmur and feel the cool canyon air as you approach the gateway to one of the world's most famous slot canyons.

 Local Flavors at Zion Pizza & Noodle Co.